 The airport is open, but the public is not allowed in the staff office areas.
 Self-serve aviation gas is available 24/7.
 Full-service jet fuel and aviation gas are available from 8 a.m. to 5 p.m.
 Monday-Friday.
 Both are also available on call 24/7.

 Boulder City offices

-City Hall and other municipal buildings are closed to public access through April 16.
+City Hall and other municipal buildings are closed to public access through April 30.
 According to the city, its employees are considered “vital” and must continue to report to work.
-All City Council, committee and commission meetings and workshops are postponed through April 16 unless council calls for a special meeting.

 Nonemergency business can be handled by email or phone.
 City Hall can be reached at 702-293-9329 during regular business hours and limited hours on Fridays and Saturdays.